 About Hunter Rand

 After leaving teaching to better focus on film and television production, Hunter co-founded a local multimedia services company which has since evolved into his current professional endeavors.
+Currently in his spare time, when not campaigning, Hunter is developing software for live television graphics.

 One of Hunter’s most notable achievements is his success in advocating for improved broadband access in Ward 2.
 From 2021 to 2024, he privately and personally advocated to AT&T to bring fiber-optic internet to older neighborhoods in Sparks.
 In 2024, AT&T completed a multi-million-dollar infrastructure project, delivering 5Gb/5Gb fiber-optic internet to Ward 2.
 This project spurred competition, driving Spectrum to lower its prices to as little as $30 per month, down from $80 per month, for residents.
 The enhanced broadband access empowers small businesses, fosters tech entrepreneurship, and increases connectivity and access to information for residents.